11 films that were rumoured to be directed by someone else

-There was certainly enough smoke for the Director's Guild of America to look into the matter, and one suggestion is that Spielberg was contractually blocked from directing another movie at the time, and thus brought Hooper in to be the face of the film.
-There's an excellent article at Filmjournal about it all here.
+There was certainly enough smoke around the time of release for the Director's Guild of America to look into the matter, and one suggestion is that Spielberg was contractually blocked from directing another movie at the time, and thus brought Hooper in to be the face of the film.

 Furthermore, an article in the L.A.
 Times published in May 1982 gave Hooper the chance to defend his position.
 "I don't understand why any of these questions have to be raised.
 I always saw this film as a collaborative situation between my producer, my writer, and myself.
 Two of those people were Steven Spielberg, but I directed the film and I did fully half of the story boards.
 I'm quite proud of what I did," he said.